shopwp/documentation/docs/guides/add-back-to-site-link.md

 # Add back to site link to checkout page

-One very common requirement is to add a "back to site" link to the Shopify checkout confirmation page.
-Unfortunately Shopify doesn't provide something like this out of the box, so you need to add it yourself.
-Thankfully it's fairly easy to do!
+Shopify doesn't provide a "back to site" link out of the box, so you need to add it yourself.
+Thankfully it's fairly easy to do with ShopWP!

 :::info
 This will only show on the checkout confirmation / order status page.